Belmont City College

-Belmont City College is a comprehensive independent public co-educational high school, located in Belmont, 6 km east of Perth, Western Australia.
+Belmont City College (BCC) is a comprehensive independent public co-educational high school, located in Belmont, 6 km east of Perth, Western Australia (WA).
 Opening in 1957, the school's catchment area covers most of the City of Belmont and the eastern part of the Town of Victoria Park.
-As of Semester 1, 2020 the college had an enrolment of 929 students between Year 7 and Year 12.
+As of Semester 1, 2026 the college had an enrolment of 967 students between Year 7 and Year 12.
 In Semester 1, 2011, 69 students enrolled were Indigenous Australians.

 From 1957 until 2000, the college was known as Belmont Senior High School.

 Catchment area

 Belmont's catchment area has been specified by the WA Department of Education to include the suburbs of Ascot, Cloverdale, Kewdale, Redcliffe and Rivervale.
 Students in Carlisle and Lathlain have the choice between Belmont City College and Kent Street Senior High School.
 Belmont's feeder primary schools are Belmay, Belmont, Cloverdale, Redcliffe and Tranby.

 Its neighbour high schools are Kent Street Senior High School to the southwest, Cannington Community College to the south and Governor Stirling Senior High School to the northeast.